Kater--S/Geiger/README.md

 The controller counts the pulses and cumulates them in a sliding 60 second interval.
 A gliding threshold is also maintained.
 The node connects to a local WiFi network and publishes its measurements via MQTT; it also shows the current measurements on the display – that's it.
 All parameters are configured in the source.

+Addinitionally, a true random number generator function is configurable.
+When 64 bytes (configurable) have been generated, they are published as a hex string.
+This needs 4 events per bit, so the time needed for one such published string depends on the current activity.

 Hardware and software might become more elaborated in future versions (e.g. WiFiManager configuration, configuration via MQTT, …).

 ## Wiring